priyanka-TL/samiksha-service/README.md

 </div>

-# System Requirements
--  **Operating System:** Ubuntu 22/Windows 11/macos 12

--  **Node.js®:** v20

--  **PostgreSQL:** 16

--  **Apache Kafka®:** 3.5.0

--  **MongoDB:** 4.4.14

--  **Gotenberg:** 8.5.0
+# Supported Operating Systems

+-   **Ubuntu (Recommended: Version 20 and above)**
+-   **Windows (Recommended: Version 11 and above)**
+-   **macOs (Recommended: Version 12 and above)**

 # Setup Options

-**Elevate services can be setup in local using two methods:**
+**Survey service can be setup in using two methods:**
+> Note : This guide outlines two setup methods, detailed below.
+For a quick, beginner-friendly setup and walkthrough of services, it is recommended to use the Dockerized Services & Dependencies setup with the Docker-Compose file.

 <details><summary>Dockerized Services & Dependencies Using Docker-Compose File</summary>

 ## Dockerized Services & Dependencies

-Expectation: Upon following the prescribed steps, you will achieve a fully operational Project application setup, complete with both the portal and backend services.
+Expectation: By diligently following the outlined steps, you will successfully establish a fully operational Survey application setup, including both the portal and backend services.

 ## Prerequisites

-To set up the Project application, ensure you have Docker and Docker Compose installed on your system.
+To set up the Survey application, ensure you have Docker and Docker Compose installed on your system.
 For Ubuntu users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
 For Windows and MacOS users, you can refer to the Docker documentation for installation instructions: [Docker Compose Installation Guide](https://docs.docker.com/compose/install/).
-Once these prerequisites are in place, you're all set to get started with setting up the Project application.
+Once these prerequisites are in place, you're all set to get started with setting up the Survey application.

 Service also uses gotenberg for creation of project certificate.
 You can read more about it here : [Gotenberg](https://gotenberg.dev/docs/getting-started/introduction).